japila-books/spark-sql-internals/docs/spark-sql-hint-framework.md

 === [[broadcast-function]] broadcast Standard Function

-While `hint` operator allows for attaching any hint to a logical plan link:spark-sql-functions.adoc#broadcast[broadcast] standard function attaches the broadcast hint only (that actually makes it a special case of `hint` operator).
+While `hint` operator allows for attaching any hint to a logical plan spark-sql-functions.md#broadcast[broadcast] standard function attaches the broadcast hint only (that actually makes it a special case of `hint` operator).

-`broadcast` standard function is used for link:spark-sql-joins-broadcast.adoc[broadcast joins (aka map-side joins)], i.e. to hint the Spark planner to broadcast a dataset regardless of the size.
+`broadcast` standard function is used for spark-sql-joins-broadcast.md[broadcast joins (aka map-side joins)], i.e. to hint the Spark planner to broadcast a dataset regardless of the size.

 [source, scala]
 ----